 Per the authors of 20/1440r7, the name of the EMLMR mode is TBD.

-An MLD with dot11EHTEMLMROptionImplemented equal to true shall set the EMLMR Support subfield of the TBD Capabilities element, which indicates MLD level capabilities, to 1; otherwise, the MLD shall set the EMLMR Support subfield to 0.
+An MLD with dot11EHTEMLMROptionImplemented equal to true shall set the EMLMR Support subfield of the Common Info field of the Basic variant ML element to 1; otherwise, the MLD shall set the EMLMR Support subfield to 0.

 A non-AP MLD with dot11EHTEMLMROptionImplemented equal to true shall set the EMLMR Rx NSS subfield of TBD element to dot11SupportedEMLMRRxNSS and the EMLMR Tx NSS subfield of TBD element to dot11SupportedEMLMRTxNSS, which indicate MLD level capabilities.

-A non-AP MLD with dot11EHTEMLMROptionImplemented equal to true operates in the EMLMR mode by TBD signaling.

-A non-AP MLD with dot11EHTEMLMROptionImplemented equal to true may indicate its link switch delay in a TBD management frame.
+A non-AP MLD with dot11EHTEMLMROptionImplemented equal to true shall transmit an EML Operating Mode Notification frame with EML Operation subfield set to 1 or 0 to enable or disable EMLMR mode, respectively.
+When a non-AP MLD transmits an EML Operating Mode Notification frame to enable or disable EMLMR mode, the non-AP MLD enables or disables EMLMR mode only after the TXOP in which it received the immediate acknowledgement from an AP MLD.
+When the non-AP MLD associates with an AP MLD, the initial state of EMLMR mode for the non-AP MLD immediately after the association is enabled state..

+A non-AP MLD with dot11EHTEMLMROptionImplemented equal to true shall indicate the minimum padding duration required for the non-AP MLD for link switch when operating in the EMLMR mode in the EMLMR Delay field in the Common Info field of the Basic variant ML element.
+The value in the EMLMR Delay field is 3 bits and set to 0 for 0 usec, set to 1 for 32 usec, set to 2 for 64 usec, set to 3 for 128 usec, set to 4 for 256 usec, and the values 5 to 7 are reserved.

+[Editorial notes: Definition on the EMLMR Delay field above will be moved to subclause 9.4.2.295b.2 (Basic variant Multi-Link element) when discussion on the subslause is settled down.]

+When an AP of an AP MLD transmits a PPDU that initiates a frame exchange with a non-AP MLD operating in EMLMR mode, the AP shall ensure that the padding duration is longer than or equal to the minimum padding duration value indicated by the EMLMR Delay field from the non-AP MLD.

-[Editorial notes: Definition on the EMLMR Delay field above will be moved to subclause 9.4.2.295b.2 (Basic variant Multi-Link element) when discussion on the subslause is settled down.]When a non-AP MLD operates in the EMLMR mode, after initial frame exchange subject to its per-link spatial stream capabilities and operating mode on one of the EMLMR links, the non-AP MLD shall be able to support the following until the end of the frame exchange sequence initiated by the initial frame exchange:
+When a non-AP MLD operates in the EMLMR mode, after initial frame exchange subject to its per-link spatial stream capabilities and operating mode on one of the EMLMR links, the non-AP MLD shall be able to support the following until the end of the frame exchange sequence initiated by the initial frame exchange:

 Receive PPDUs with the number of spatial streams up to the value as indicated in the EMLMR Rx NSS subfield of TBD element at a time on the link for which the initial frame exchange was made.